-The task window will extend throughout the period of the competition.
+The task window for navigation tasks 2.1, 2.2, 2.3, and 2.4 will extend throughout the period of the competition.
 The director will specify the opening and closing times of the task window each day, which will typically maximise the use of available daylight hours.